 Recognizing a medical emergency

-It’s important to seek medical attention for new peripheral cyanosis.
-Treatment involves identifying and correcting the underlying cause in order to restore the oxygenated blood flow to the affected parts of the body.
-Receiving the proper treatment in a timely manner will help improve the outcome and limit complications.
+Treatment involves identifying and correcting the underlying cause to restore the oxygenated blood flow to the affected parts of the body.